Donor Profile

 What are the details of Germany's ODA budget?

 Germany’s ODA is sourced from the budgets of different ministries.
-The largest share of ODA comes from the BMZ, totaling 48% in 2021, the latest year for which total ODA data is available from the BMZ.
+The largest share of ODA comes from the BMZ, totaling 41% in 2022, the latest year for which total ODA data is available from the BMZ.
 The AA, which manages most of the funding for humanitarian assistance and UN peace missions, accounts for 15% of ODA.
-Another 4% is raised from the BMG, as well as the KfW on capital markets, and 9% is the ODA-eligible share of Germany’s EU budget.
+Another 10% is the ODA- eligible share of Germany's EU budget, 4% is raised from the BMG, by the KfW on capital markets, and 2% is sourced from the BMG.

-The federal budget for 2024 was finalized in February 2024 and projects spending worth EUR476.8 billion ( US$502.1 billion).
-This is an increase of 3.4% (EUR17.6 billion or US$18.5 billion) compared to the federal budget in 2023.
-The delays ensued following a November 2023 Constitutional Court ruling that prohibited the German government from repurposing unused debt for future expenses.
+The three-way coalition government of the SPD, the Greens, and FDP came under severe fiscal pressure following a November 2023 Constitutional Court ruling prohibited the German government from repurposing unused debt for future expenses.
 The verdict reinstated the so-called debt brake, a fiscal rule limiting additional governmental loans to 0.35% of GDP, meant to guarantee sustainable financing.
-The court's decision left the German government with a significant budget shortfall for the next years, with EUR17 billion ( US$18 billion) for 2024 alone.
-Despite that, an increased budget was possible, due to higher tax and administrative revenues than originally expected and other measures.
+The court's decision left the German government with a significant budget shortfall for the following years, with EUR17 billion (US$18 billion) for 2024 alone.
+Despite that, an increased 2024 budget was possible, due to higher tax and administrative revenues than originally expected and other measures.

-The budget set out the planned German contribution to the 21st replenishment of IDA.
+Despite the delayed budgetary process for 2025, Germany was able to pledge at the 21st replenishment of IDA.
 The government committed EUR1.6 billion ( US$1.7 billion), matching the government's pledge to the previous funding round.

 The BMZ’s budget is composed of different budget envelopes, including: